 Temporary Email for App Testing

-Test signup flows, email verification, and onboarding sequences without burning through real email addresses or polluting your inbox with test data.
+Test signup flows, email verification and onboarding sequences without burning through real email addresses or polluting your inbox with test data.

 The Problem

-Developers, QA engineers, and product managers need to test signup flows constantly.
+Developers, QA engineers and product managers need to test signup flows constantly.
 Every test run requires a unique email address that can receive verification emails.
-Using your real email means your inbox fills with test confirmations, welcome sequences, and onboarding emails from your own product.
+Using your real email means your inbox fills with test confirmations, welcome sequences and onboarding emails from your own product.
 Creating Gmail aliases with the plus sign trick works but is limited and still clutters one inbox.
-Dedicated testing email services are often expensive or overly complex for what should be a simple task.
+Dedicated testing email services are often expensive or too complex for what should be a simple task.
 Teams end up with spreadsheets of test accounts using random emails, with no way to actually verify that the emails were sent and received correctly.

 How Temporary Email Helps